Summer 2026 enrollment is open — first sessions begin June 29.

 Python Fundamentals

-Project-based intro to programming.
-Every session ends with something the student actually built.
+Project-based introduction to programming.
+Every session ends with something the student actually built — not just syntax exercises.

 AI Literacy + ChatGPT